thlorenz/runnel/README.md

 It also helps minimize repetitive `if (err) { cb(err); return; } ...` occurences.

-Finally because runnel focuses only on one thing it's a very small module (&lt; 70 loc).
+Finally because runnel focuses only on one thing it's a very small module (~ 80 loc).

 ## More Examples